briandoconnor/synapse-tutorial-2023/tutorial-1.md

 <img width="1311" alt="image" src="https://github.com/briandoconnor/synapse-tutorial-2023/assets/1730584/6a970985-2303-4072-96a7-f4db9b266a9c">

-> [!NOTE]
+> [!IMPORTANT]
-> Assignment:
+> __Assignment:__
-> Let's pause here to give you time to get your neighbor's Synapse ID, add them to your project, then ask another neighbor for their ID to make a team with.
-Invite both neighbors to your team and add that team to the project.
+> Let's pause here to give you time to
+> - get your neighbor's Synapse ID
+> - add them directly to your project
+> - then ask another neighbor for their ID and make a team
+> - invite both neighbors to your team and add that team to the project (you can remove the individual user you added previously, the team replaces it!)

 ## Uploading new versions of files